jwstanly/simple-analytics/README.md

 ## Simple Analytics

-A Cloudflare Worker that tracks online analytics.
+A Cloudflare Worker to track online analytics.
 The Worker's route serves an invisible 1x1 PNG, which tracks clients that load the image on web, email, mobile, etc.

 ```
 <img src="https://my-project.jwstanly.workers.dev/?s=custom-source-tracking-here">